 You have a Bachelor’s.
 Perhaps even a Master’s.

 You think your learning days are finally behind you, right?

-If you want to stay at the top of your game and show employers you take the initiative to learn and improve, you need to continue education.
+Well, if you want to stay at the top of your game and show employers you take the initiative to learn and improve, you need to continue your education.